gaperezsa/3DeformRS/README.md

 ## Data

-two major datasets were used, ModelNet40 and ScanObjectNN
+Two major datasets were used, ModelNet40 and ScanObjectNN

 ### ModelNet40